msabrishami/isc-website-mjhp/markdowns/f1-visa.md

 ### On-campus Employment

-This type of employment typically does not require approval from the international office, but needs to be less than or equal to 20 hours per week.
+This type of employment typically does not require approval from the international office but needs to be less than or equal to 20 hours per week.
 You are not allowed to work for more hours on campus, unless you have approval from the international office.
 The only exception to this is the summer session, during which you can be employed for more hours on campus.

 ### Off Campus Employment